 The phrase “does not sin” in these verses (above) could be translated as “does not habitually sin” due to the present participle in the Greek.
 That is, those that are truly born again may sin (1 John 1:8) but they do not live a lifestyle of sin (1 John 3:9).
 If a person is living a lifestyle of sin and their conscience does NOT bother them then likely they are NEED to be born again (1) However, if you are NOT experiencing a reduction in the amount of sin in your life (1) and your conscience IS bothering you – but perhaps less and less over time (Hebrews 3:12,13.
 1 Timothy 4:1,2) – it may be that you are born again but need to learn and practice the following ABC’s of Sinless Christian Living!

-Strategies from The ABC’s of Sinless Christian Living series which will be the subject of these articles over the next few weeks:
+Strategies from The ABC’s of Sinless Christian Living series which will be the subject of these articles:

 Avert your eyes, ears, nose, tongue, and skin from enticing people or things – immediately!